 Christophe le Mouël | Theoretical Physicist

-Libet's experiments have shown that freely voluntary acts are preceded by a specific electrical change in brain states which he terms; “readiness potential” (RP).
+Libet's experiments have shown that freely voluntary acts are preceded by a specific electrical change in brain states, which he terms “readiness potential” (RP).
 This electrical change begins 550 ms before the act.
 Subjects became aware of their intention to act 350–400 ms after RP starts, but 200 ms. before the motor act.
-He found therefore that the volitional process is initiated unconsciously.
+He found, therefore, that the volitional process is initiated unconsciously.
 But conscious decisions can still control the outcome; it can veto the act.
-He suggests therefore, free will is not excluded.
-Libet says, his findings constrain our ideas on how free will operates; it would not initiate a voluntary act but it could control the performance of the act.
+He suggests that free will is not excluded.
+Libet says his findings constrain our ideas on how free will operates; it would not initiate a voluntary act, but it could control the performance of the act.
 He also says the experimental findings affect our position on guilt and responsibility.

-Christophe le Mouël in his article examing some of the dominant philosophical and psychological findings on free will titled, Self and The Paradox of Free Will 5 says, the psyche is not just a structure.
+Christophe le Mouël, in his article examining some of the dominant philosophical and psychological findings on free will 5 says the psyche is not just a structure.
 He continues;

 It seems to me that each one of us is constantly asked to make this choice, even though at times it takes a more dramatic turn.
 These unspoken decisions are highly individual and determine who we are.
 They can hardly be reproduced and do not belong to the category of mechanical things that science can easily investigate.